What We Do

 Key topics that we cover

-• We discuss the statistics around pornography, the current digital landscape, and how today’s porn differs from 30 years ago.
-This section also covers the impacts of porn on young people’s attitudes towards sexuality, consent, sexual behaviour, and the difference between choice and addiction.
+This section covers the impacts of porn on young people’s attitudes towards sexuality, consent, sexual behaviour, and how we can reduce this impact.

-• We focus on providing practical steps to support young people and tools for parents on how to have these tricky conversations.
-For many participants, learning how to remove the ‘shame’ around porn and create a space for open discussion is the most valuable part of our workshops.
-It can be as simple as learning conversation-starters and taking a new approach to an uncomfortable topic.
+We focus on providing practical steps to support young people, and tools for parents like conversation starters and device contracts.
 This section also covers device management, parenting in a digital world, and how to put safeguards in place at home and in the community.

 How to book a workshop